MicrosoftDocs/msix-docs/msix-src/psf/psf-howto-applauncher-arguments.md

 1. Review the value in the text box right of **Target**.
 After the application file path, if there is a parameter listed, this app
     :::image type="content" source="images/contosoapp-fileproperties-target-parameter.png" alt-text="Example of the File Property Window with Parameter in Target":::

+1. Record the parameter value for future use.

 ## Resolution